kellerflint/OpenProgression/README.txt

-to build from the docker file:
+to build image from the docker file:
     docker build -t kellerflint/php7.2-apache .

 to run the docker container (for development):